makerdao/community/faqs/liquidation.md

 Each collateral type has a Liquidation Ratio, which is determined based on the risk profile assigned to that particular asset.
 Currently, the only collateral type is ETH.
 At the launch of the Single-Collateral Dai iteration of the system, Maker's Interim Risk Team made an assessment of the ETH asset's risk profile and deemed the appropriate Liquidation Ratio to be 150%.

-A decentralized Oracle Feed provides the system with pricing data for ETH to calculate when the Liquidation Ratio for a specific CDP falls below the minimum level required by the system.
+A decentralized Oracle Feed provides the system with pricing data for ETH to calculate when the Collateralization Ratio for a specific CDP falls below Liquidation Ratio.
 This combination of Risk Profile and the Market Price as determined by the Oracle Feed is what defines the Liquidation Ratio.

 For example, a user wants to draw 200 DAI and thinks the value of the collateral will not drop below 50% of its current market price.
 The user decides to stake at least double the minimum collateralization threshold.
 Since the minimum collateralization is 150%, the user deposits $600 of ETH and draws 200 DAI, leaving their CDP at 300% collateralization.